Project-MONAI/tutorials/auto3dseg/README.md

 Please refer to [changelog.md](docs/changelog.md) for details and release history.

 ## Get Started
-The user needs to provide the following data root and data list as minimum input.
+The user needs to provide the following data root and data list for a new task as minimum input.

 ```python
 dataroot = '/dataset'